-You will receive a link to select your Boxed Lunch and Saturday Banquet meal choices, as well as any Gluten-Free preferences.
+You will receive a link to select your Saturday Banquet meal choice.
 If no selection is made, a meal may be assigned to you at random.

 Please Bring Your Own Water Bottle

 Water filling stations will be available throughout the Lodge.